gibriil/enterprise_portal_example/README.md

 ## Questions and Answers

 - **Q:** Can I use any IdP or do I have to use Keycloak
-    - **A:** You should be able to use any IdP that supports SAML 2.0 Auth.
+    - **A:** You should be able to use any IdP.
 Keycloak is used here for the sole purpose of having one all inclusive setup to run and test.
 Keycloak was the best option for an easy download and run example.
 Preferred enterprise options like Azure or Okta would not have been an easy setup nor secure.
 Accounts and Secrets would be required and would be problematic for user testing.
 - **Q:** Are there not easier approaches?
     - **A:** Absolutely!
 There are usually many options for solving any problem.
 This example is meant to demonstrate a principle that can be applied to many situations.
 This example is most beneficial for academic institutions utilizing the Modern Campus CMS.
 - **Q:** Do I have to use Apache?